MushroomRL/mushroom-rl/docs/source/tutorials/tutorials.7_history_manager.rst

    :lines: 63-69

 With ``gamma`` 0.9 and ``n_steps_return`` 2, the reward of a transition becomes ``r_t + 0.9 * r_{t+1}`` and its
-endpoint is ``t + 1``, except for the last transition of the dataset, which has no further step to look ahead to and falls back to its own immediate reward and index.
+endpoint is ``t + 1``.
+Only the transitions whose n-step return is well-defined are returned: the last transition of the dataset has no further step to look ahead to, so it is dropped (its surviving anchor index is returned under ``extra['anchor']``).
 This is the same computation :class:`~mushroom_rl.rl_utils.replay_memory.ReplayMemory` performs (through :meth:`~mushroom_rl.core.history_manager.HistoryManager.parse_nstep_history_circular_buffer`, its circular-buffer counterpart) when it is built with ``n_steps_return`` greater than 1, so that n-step DQN-style targets and history